bytecodealliance/wasmtime/docs/examples-rust-wasi.md

-This example shows how to use the [`wasmtime-wasi`] crate to define WASI functions within a [`Linker`] which can then be used to instantiate a WebAssembly module.
+This example shows how to use the [`wasmtime-wasi`] crate to define WASI functions within a [`Linker`] which can then be used to instantiate a WebAssembly component.

 [`wasmtime-wasi`]: https://crates.io/crates/wasmtime-wasi
 [`Linker`]: https://docs.rs/wasmtime/*/wasmtime/struct.Linker.html

 ## WebAssembly Component Source Code

-For this WASI example, this Hello World program is compiled to a WebAssembly module using the WASIp2 API.
+For this WASI example, this Hello World program is compiled to a WebAssembly component using the WASIp2 API.

 `wasi.rs`
 ```rust